GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this paper, we have introduced GovScape, a public search system for 10,015,993 PDFs (70,958,487 PDF pages) from the 2020 crawl in the End of Term Web Archive.
-We have detailed the pre-processing pipeline and system architecture for GovScape, as well as highlighted its multimodal search affordances, including (1) semantic text search, enabling queries such as ``pediatric healthcare in rural areas,'' (2) visual search over individual pages, enabling queries such as ``redacted documents,'' (3) exact keyword search over PDF text, and (4) filter conditions over metadata.
-Our total estimated compute cost for processing and multimodally embedding these 70 million PDF pages was approximately \$1,500.
-Below, we detail future work, including steps toward scaling GovScape to 100+ million government PDFs.
+We have introduced GovScape, a public search system for 10,015,993 PDFs (70,958,487 PDF pages) from the 2020 crawl in the End of Term Web Archive.
+We have detailed the pre-processing pipeline and system architecture for GovScape, as well as highlighted its multimodal search affordances, including semantic text search, visual search, exact keyword search over PDF text, and filter conditions.
+Our estimated compute cost for processing and multimodally embedding these 70 million PDF pages was approximately \$1,500.
+We have also provided two forms of evaluation: search log analysis and vector \& keyword index benchmarking.
+A demo video of GovScape can be found at: \url{https://youtu.be/VpyiYW0nWp4}.